comses-education/netlogo-headless-tutorial/README.md

 ## Final notes

 You have completed the tutorial, meaning that you are ready to containerize your own model!
 Now you can follow the instructions presented at [`docs/Next Steps/`](docs/Next%20Steps).
-We also created a [video](https://youtu.be/ICYM-vXx_Q4) showing how the containerization process would look like in a local computer.
+We also created a [video](https://youtu.be/ICYM-vXx_Q4?t=132) showing what the containerization process would look like on a local computer.
 As a summary, it all boils down to three basic steps: create a Dockerfile, build the image, and run the experiment.

 [![Tutorial](../../actions/workflows/complete.yml/badge.svg)](../../actions/workflows/complete.yml)